 Applications for the first round of funding were invited from December 2013, following publication of a prospectus.
 In total 226 applications were received from 139 Trusts.
 Following an evaluation process, where applications were reviewed by a panel of senior nurses, successful organisations were informed in February 2014.

-In this first round 74 Trusts have been awarded funding totalling almost £30m for 85 projects.
-A list of successful applications is available to download.
+In the first round, 74 Trusts were awarded funding totalling almost £30m for 85 projects.
+A list of successful applications is available to download, which has been updated to include project descriptions.

 The funded projects represent the full range of geographies and care settings.
 The highest award to an individual project was £1M, and to an individual organisation was £1.46M (for two separate projects).
 All projects projected a Value For Money return greater than 2:1, with almost half projecting a return of at least 4:1.
 Of the successful projects, 90% will provide solutions for nurses, 23% for midwives, and 10% for health visitors.
 The majority of projects involve mobile technology, a quarter involve vital signs monitoring solutions, and eight projects involve digital pens.

-Over 300 Expressions of Interest (EOIs) have been received for FY14/15 funding.
+Over 300 Expressions of Interest (EOIs) were received for FY14/15 funding.
 Information collated across the EOIs is feeding in to the design of the prospectus and application process for the second round of funding, including priorities, constraints and eligibility criteria.

 Information provided within an EOI will not subsequently be considered in any award decisions.
 Therefore, if you have not submitted an EOI, this will not prevent you submitting an application in the second round.
 If you have submitted an EOI, any applications to the second round do not need to be constrained by the initial plans you have outlined in an EOI

-To coincide with the launch, NHS England is hosting a series of events for senior nurses and midwives, who are encouraged to bring along senior colleagues from their IT / Transformation teams.
-The invitation from Jane Cummings, Chief Nursing Officer, is now available.
-For details of the event and to register, please see the dates below:
+To support the upcoming launch, NHS England arranged a series of events for senior nurses and midwives, who were encouraged to bring along senior colleagues from their IT / Transformation teams.
+The details of these events can be accessed through clicking on a date below: